conorwburke/movie-watchlist-2025/README.md

 ## Using the app

-This app has been deployed on Netlify and can be utilized at the following address: TBDXXX
+This app has been deployed on Netlify and can be utilized at the following address: https://dashing-malasada-1573c4.netlify.app/

 ## Features